ronaldbosma/blog-code-examples/ProvisionAzureVMInAzurePipelinesEnvironment/azure-devops-unregister-agent-from-enviroment.md

 # Azure DevOps - Unregister agent from environment

-Here's some code to automatically unregister all agents on a server from the correspondending Azure DevOps environment.
+Here's some code to automatically unregister all agents on a server from the corresponding Azure DevOps environment.
 See the end of the article on how to call this code with Azure CLI from e.g. a YAML pipeline.

 ```powershell
 <#